yiningz/WebApps_SimpleCalculator/README.md

+This is a simple calculator that only has basic four functions.
+The calculator is based on Django framework and use GET method to generate requests.
+The calculator uses the default url (http://localhost:8000) as its main page.

 #Corner Case Logics
 1.If one operator is following another operator, I just simly ignore the second operator.
 If a use types a series of operators, the calculator will only consider the first operator.